ihr-it-projekt/DayZModsInfo/TBSecondHandMarket/Readme.md

     - Premium Users can have more placed Market Stalls at same time
     - Premium Users can have more slots in their Market Stalls
     - if premium status changed, the values to already stalls/stall kit that player have, will adapt
+    - Premium Users can pay less for publishing on Bulletin Board
 - Can trade any item or vehicle
 - Items can be blacklisted
 - (optional) Whitelisted Areas for placing Market Stalls